Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametry

-*complexNum*\
+*komplexNum*\
-Komplexní číslo, jehož kosinus je určováno.
+Komplexní číslo, jehož kosinus je určen.

 ### <a name="return-value"></a>Návratová hodnota